retentioneering/retentioneering-tools/docs/source/user_guides/eventstream.rst

 User lifetime
 ^^^^^^^^^^^^^

-Proceeding the previous point, one of the most important time-related values is the user lifetime.
-Since an eventstream has its natural time borders, by lifetime we mean the length of the observed user path as the time distance between the first and the last event represented in the trajectory.
-The histogram for this value is plotted by :py:meth:`user_lifetime_hist()<retentioneering.eventstream.eventstream.Eventstream.user_lifetime_hist>` method.
+One of the most important time-related statistics is user lifetime.
+By lifetime we mean the time distance between the first and the last event represented in the trajectory.
+The histogram for this statistic is plotted by :py:meth:`user_lifetime_hist()<retentioneering.eventstream.eventstream.Eventstream.user_lifetime_hist>` method.

 .. code-block:: python